 The fickle winds were what wreaked such havoc on the Ryder Cup players in 1991, especially at the treacherous par3 17th, which claimed the pelts of one golfing immortal after another.
 The Ryder Cup players all played it in one type of wind in the practice rounds, and – sure enough – they were completely unprepared when overnight it started blowing even harder in the other direction.
 That 7 or 8-iron they had in the practice round became a 3 or 4-iron instead, maybe more, and the waves crashing into the surf were suddenly far louder and more ominous.

-That was inspired.
+That was inspiring.
 You could now see the ocean from every hole.

 The winds will be much different this May than they were for the 2012 PGA Championship (held in August) or the ’91 Ryder Cup (late September).
 In August the afternoon wind ordinarily comes out of the southwest.
 Not so in May.